GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Reading Files
-After opening the text-based file, Python can read its content using `read()` method.
-The argument inside the method represents the number of bytes to read in the content.
+After opening a text-based file, Python can read its content using the `read()` method.
+The argument inside the method represents the number of bytes to read but reads everything by default.
+Running `read()` method again continues from where it last read.

-Read method can be used on the same file over again, but it will continue from where Python last read.
-When there is no argument, the read method reads the rest of the text from where it last left off.

 ```python
 with open("path\\filename.txt") as file: